waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 1 (Failed):** Answering the first quiz correctly will open the left gate.
 (Outcome: opened right gate).
 - **Hypothesis 2 (Failed):** The trainer at (12, 5) is the next step.
 (Outcome: Stuck in dialogue loop).
 - **Hypothesis 3 (Failed):** Defeating the trainer at (17, 9) is the next step.
 (Outcome: Stuck in pre-battle dialogue loop).
-- **Hypothesis 4 (Current):** I am completely stuck.
-The state of the gym must be changed.
-Interacting with the very first quiz machine at (16, 8) again and intentionally answering incorrectly might activate one of the previously looping trainers.
+- **Hypothesis 4 (Failed):** Interacting with the quiz machine at (16, 8) and intentionally answering incorrectly might activate one of the previously looping trainers.
+(Outcome: Received 'Sorry!
+Bad call!' message, no other apparent change).
-- **Test 4:** Return to the quiz machine at (16, 8), answer incorrectly, then check the trainers at (12, 5) and (17, 9) again.
+- **Hypothesis 5 (Current):** Answering the quiz at (16, 8) incorrectly has changed the state of the trainer at (17, 9), making them battle-ready.
+- **Test 5:** Interact with the trainer at (17, 9).